Be Forever Yamato Vintage Collectibles

 Other than Be Forever Yamato and the first flight of the American Space Shuttle, the most futuristic thing in the world back in 1980 was the digital watch.
 Thus, the Vega Company thought a Be Forever tie-in would be an ideal pairing.
 There was nothing on the watches themselves that acknowledged Yamato, but it wasn’t too much of a stretch back then to imagine Kodai consulting his trusty wrist-calculator in times of need.

-…and additional posters could be found that reused artwork from theatrical one-sheets.
+For the serious collectors, posters could be found that reused artwork from theatrical one-sheets.
 See the actual one-sheets in our Be Forever gallery.

 Even the Fuji Camera Company got in on the act, producing a two-sided “Fuji Color” calendar poster for 1981.
-The Sasha poster shown above right probably came from one of the many anime speciality magazines of the day.

 See more merchandising for Be Forever that was available through the official fan club